 AIWC is committed to the rescue, rehabilitation, and release of injured and orphaned wildlife.
 We provide expert advice and education that fosters an appreciation of wildlife.

 Our wildlife hospital, once a church in Didsbury, Alberta, is now a clinic with a surgical suite, laboratory, x-ray room, and various care units.
-Outdoor enclosures support the rehabilitative cycle and include two large flight-conditioning spaces for raptors, five songbird enclosures, a pasture and corral for young deer and moose, a waterfowl pen, a shorebird enclosure, and four mammal enclosures.
+Outdoor enclosures support the rehabilitative cycle and include two large flight-conditioning spaces for raptors, five songbird enclosures, a pasture and corral for young deer and moose, a shorebird enclosure, aquatic bird building, outdoor aquatic mammal enclosure, two outdoor waterfowl enclosures, two aerial insectivore enclosures, and four mammal enclosures.

 We believe in cultivating strong co-existence between Albertans and wildlife animals.